Dave Hughes

-David William Hughes is an Australian stand-up comedian, television and radio presenter.
+David "Hughesy" Hughes (born 26 November 1970) is an Australian stand-up comedian, and television and radio presenter.
 He is known for his larrikin personality, drawling Australian accent, and deadpan comedic delivery.

-Hughes has previously been co-host of Hughesy & Kate on Nova 100, KIIS Network and Hit Network, Hughesy, Ed & Erin with Ed Kavalee and Erin Molan on 2Day FM and a panellist on The Masked Singer Australia on Network 10.
+Hughes was co-host of the popular Hughesy & Kate on Nova 100 throughout the 2000s, later KIIS Network and Hit Network and Hughesy, Ed & Erin with Ed Kavalee and Erin Molan on 2Day FM.
+He was associated with Network 10 for nearly 20 years, including a decade as a panellist on Before the Game; annual comedy show specials; Rove; original co-host of The 7pm Project for five years (2009–2013); Hughesy, We Have A Problem; and The Masked Singer Australia.

-Early life
+Early life and education

+Dave Hughes was born on born 26 November 1970.

-After graduating from the all-boys Christian Brothers' College, Warrnambool in 1988, where he was dux of the school, Hughes briefly studied information technology at Swinburne University in Melbourne, and then accounting at Deakin University in Warrnambool before dropping out to eventually pursue a career in comedy.
+He graduated from the all-boys Christian Brothers' College, Warrnambool, in 1988, where he was dux of the school.

+He briefly studied information technology at Swinburne University in Melbourne, and then accounting at Deakin University in Warrnambool, before dropping out to eventually pursue a career in comedy.

 Career

 Comedy

-After leaving university, it was seven years before Hughes found work as a stand-up comedian and he did a variety of jobs including working at an abattoir, as a bricklayer's labourer and a shop assistant.
+After leaving university, it was seven years before Hughes found work as a stand-up comedian, and he did a variety of jobs, including working at an abattoir, as a bricklayer's labourer and a shop assistant.

 After dreaming about being a comedian since he was a youngster, his first comedy gig came at age 22 when he was living in Perth doing labouring jobs and he decided, "I'm going to have a crack".
-Appearing onstage he acknowledges that he was "just horrible" but after three attempts over six months he gained his confidence and went on to become a headline act.
+After three attempts over six months he went on to become a headline act.

-He is a regular performer at the Melbourne International Comedy Festival.
-Some of his shows have been released on CD (Dave Hughes: Whatever), and on DVD (Dave Hughes, Live, Dave Hughes - Handy and David Hughes - Pointless).
+He became a regular performer at the Melbourne International Comedy Festival.
+Some of his shows have been released on CD (Dave Hughes: Whatever), and on DVD (Dave Hughes, Live, Dave Hughes – Handy and David Hughes – Pointless).